AliNajafii/AliNajafii/README.md

 - 👋 Hi, I’m @AliNajafii
 - 👀 I’m interested in AI,Machine Learning ,software engineering and love to code with python
-- 🌱 I’m currently learning Information Retreival systems and database design
+- 🌱 I’m currently learning Image Proccessing
 - 💞️ I’m looking to collaborate on every project wich helps us to have a better future.
 - 📫 How to reach me : alinajafischolar@gmail.com or alinajafilerning@gmail.com